• Skip to primary navigation

 More Gluten Free Cake Recipes:

-If you love this gluten free plum cake, then you should try some of my other gluten free cakes.
+If you love this gluten free plum cake, you should try some of my other gluten free cakes.

 A whole gluten free plum upside down cake on a big plate.